carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-what-is-AI.md

 Machine learning is already changing the way the world works.
 We can design novel architecture and quickly and cheaply ensure it will be structurally sound; your iPhone will find all photos of your kids with only a few examples; we can optimal driving directions within seconds, taking into account the current and predicted road conditions.
 It really is amazing, and only possible through breakthrough and year-on-year advances in principles, algorithms, and computer hardware.

-## Conclusions

-This overview of the main types of what we can consider AI follows the history of computer science.
+# Summary

+- AI can be defined as anything a computer can do would require intelligence if a human performed it.
+- Regardless of the type of AI, we are far from computers *understanding* the world or problems.
+- The first kinds of AI were simulations, which use equations to run a model forwards from a given state.
+- The next kind is Symbolic AI, which was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution.
+- The most recent type and one that has made huge leaps in recent years is Machine Learning.

 In the next episodes we will consider what tasks AI can do and its role in scientific research.

 {% include links.md %}